viamrobotics/docs/docs/fleet/cli.md

 weight: 99
 type: "docs"
 no_list: true
-description: "Manage and control your robots from the command line."
+description: "Manage and control your machines from the command line."
 aliases:
   - "/build/program/cli"
   - /manage/cli/
 ---

-The Viam CLI (command line interface) tool enables you to manage your robots and {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} across organizations and locations from the command line.
+The Viam CLI (command line interface) tool enables you to manage your machines and {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} across organizations and locations from the command line.
 The CLI lets you:

 - Retrieve [organization](/fleet/organizations/) and location information